 Many plants are heavy nitrogen feeders.
 This includes tomatoes, squash, cucumbers, brassica crops (broccoli, cauliflower, kale, Brussels sprouts, cabbage), and alliums (garlic and onions).
 So if you’re growing those, you may need to pay more attention to the nitrogen they need.

 Blood meal can also raise the acid level of your soil, which lowers the pH level of your soil.
 Some plants grow better in soil with lower pH levels.

 If you use mulch as a ground cover, the carbon in it will leach out the nitrogen in your soil to help decompose the mulch.
 This means you’ll need to add extra nitrogen if you have this ground cover.

 There are different brands of blood meal out there that you can use.
-Personally, I use Miracle-Gro Nature’s Care Organic Blood Meal.
-It works and the screw on cap helps to contain the mess.
+Personally, I use Down to Earth’s natural fertilizer these days.

-I use 1-2 capfuls (I literally fill the blood meal cap and then pour it around the base of the plant) per square foot/pot that I have.
+I use 1-2 tablespoons per square foot/pot that I have.
 I do this about once a month, or when I see the leaves on my plants starting to turn yellow.

 Keep in mind that too much nitrogen can burn your plants, so be aware of the amount you’re adding to your plants.
 You don’t want to pour blood meal on your plant.
 Also keep in mind that blood meal can attract omnivorous animals such as raccoons, possums, and dogs.
 When I add blood meal I usually pour a ring around the base of the plant and then cover it with some dirt, as shown below.
 That’s all there is to it!